The Reid Family

 On June 30, 2020, my new husband, Kjell, and I purchased a home in Old Town Lewisville.
 It’s just a short 15-minute drive from DFW airport and close to plenty of family-friendly entertainment and activities; which means it’s the perfect location for “Broken Halos Haven.”

-But it needs a TON of work!
-There’s not an accurate record of the home’s age, but we’re guessing it was built in the 1920s or 1930s.
-We’ve already discovered a gold mine of shiplap and beadboard and can’t wait to see what else we’ll find while bringing this house back to life.
-And we’re going to document it all with photos and videos…and probably lots of laughs and mistakes along the way!
-Follow the progress and be a part of the journey as we turn this place into something very special.
+But it needed a TON of work!
+There’s not an accurate record of the home’s age, but we’re guessing it was built sometime in the 1920s.
+When we began the demolition process, we discovered a gold mine of shiplap and beadboard and salvaged and repurposed as much as we could (along with the original hardwood floors and exterior siding) as we brought the house back to life.
+The one-year-long renovation was documented on our social media channels, so take some time to scroll back through the photos and videos of the journey to see how we turned this place into something very special.

 But why the name “Broken Halos Haven?”
 Well, watch the video HERE and you’ll know why.